Gianguyen1234/Amphibians/README.md

 Click in it and choose master branch.
 All the codes I push is in master branch.
 Thanks
 ## About App
 - This is one of my android app project.
-I'am practicing calling Api in jetpack compose.
+I'm practicing calling Api in jetpack compose.
 - I used the UDF( undirectional data flow) design pattern to design the app.
 - I created UI layer for exposing  data on the screen and Data layer for managing the data.
 - To calling or fetching Api you need these features below: